Regroup and counterattack

 Year 1349, 11th of Raigatsu

-“Casualty figures for the Soulsnatcher’s rampage on Aedis Centralis have been confirmed: thirty-seven dead, twelve robbed of their souls, over three score wounded, including my own daughter, Nadeshiko.
+“Casualty figures for the Soulsnatcher’s rampage on Aedis Centralis have been confirmed: thirty-seven dead, twelve robbed of their souls, and over three score wounded, including my own daughter, Nadeshiko.
 Funeral rites for the bodies of the dead are underway, and I have informed the mortuary that I shall indeed perform the ceremony of interment.

 “The tallyers estimate that it will cost at least a hundred thousand tri to restore our temple, including the cost of replacing all the floors sullied by bloodstains.
 Some are concerned that we cannot afford such an expenditure; to those I have countered that we can scarcely afford not to.
 Whatever has transpired, Aedis Centralis is still the Order’s holiest ground… by the grace of the Greatmother shall it continue to be so.

 “I write these words as I sit by Nadeshiko’s side in the infirmary.
-My Little One sleeps soundly for now; she is given the best care that any sentient can ask for, but while she sleeps I cannot help but stare at the bandages covering the wound that the Soulsnatcher left her.
+My Little One sleeps soundly for now.
+She is given the best care that any sentient can ask for, but while she sleeps I cannot help but stare at the bandages covering the wound that the Soulsnatcher left her.
 That wound is in part my fault.
 I lacked the strength to strike that creature down, and for that failure, she shall carry a scar for the rest of her days.

 “Hollis, do you think she can ever forgive me?
 I am in need of your counsel…”